JaniruTEC/cryptomator-wiki/Advanced-Settings.md

 All of the above properties can only be set in the advanced configuration file `Cryptomator.cfg`; they are *not* available on the command line.
+Each user can have their own advanced configuration file ("per-user advanced configuration"), which takes precedence over the advanced configuration of the system ("system-wide advanced configuration") for that user.

+> **Note:** A user's _per-user advanced configuration_ and the _system-wide advanced configuration_ are **not** merged.
+> - The _per-user advanced configuration_ needs to contain all common properties _as well as_ differing ones.
+> - Changes to the _system-wide advanced configuration_ will not have any effect if a _per-user advanced configuration_
+    exists for that user.

 > **⚠️ Warning:** Editing the advanced configuration is not officially supported.
-> - Changes to the advanced configuration may be overwritten by updates.
+> - Changes to the _system-wide advanced configuration_ may be overwritten by updates.
+> - A user's _per-user advanced configuration_ may quietly become outdated after an update.
 > - Properties may be changed or removed without warning.
 > - Changes to the advanced configuration may break your installation or yield unexpected behavior.

+### Locating the _system-wide advanced configuration_

-> **Note:** Editing the advanced configuration may require elevated privileges (i.e. admin or root permissions).
+> **Note:** Editing the _system-wide advanced configuration_ may require elevated privileges (i.e. admin or root
+> permissions).

-The following table lays out instructions to access the advanced configuration for your Operating System.
+The following table lays out instructions to access the _system-wide advanced configuration_ for your Operating System.
 The location may differ depending on Cryptomator's installation location:

 | OS      | Default path                                                 | Notes                                                                                                    |
 |---------|--------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|